ZcashFoundation/frost/book/src/tutorial.md

 To sign, the
 [Coordinator](file:///home/conrado/zfnd/frost/book/book/frost.html#signing) must
 select which participants are going to generate the signature, and must signal to start the process.
-This needs to be done by library user and will depend on the communication channel being used.
+This needs to be implemented by users of the ZF FROST library and will depend on the communication channel being used.

 ### Participants, Round 1